Lars Nootbaar Player Props: Cardinals vs. Angels

-On Wednesday, Lars Nootbaar (.250 batting average in his past 10 games, with a double, a home run, six walks and three RBI) and the St. Louis Cardinals face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
-First pitch is at 7:45 PM ET.
+Lars Nootbaar -- batting .222 with a double, a home run, five walks and three RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Los Angeles Angels, with Griffin Canning on the hill, on May 4 at 1:15 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Angels.
+In his last game he had a hitless performance (0-for-4) against the Angels.

 Lars Nootbaar Game Info & Props vs. the Angels